sandsmark/sandsmark/README.md

  - [sequrerender-child](https://github.com/sandsmark/sequrerender-child) and [sequrerender-host](https://github.com/sandsmark/sequrerender-host), testing out-of-process rendering with shared memory and seccomp and stuff.
  - [libfisk](https://github.com/sandsmark/libfisk), `LD_PRELOAD` hack to hide the fact that someone has been fisked. fisking is a long tradition at the Student Society in Trondheim where you do stuff like putting `echo sleep 1 >> ~/.bashrc` into people's `.bashrc` when they forget to lock their session.
  - [bluefish](https://github.com/sandsmark/bluefish), (old) snapchat client for the jolla. snapchat has drastically altered their API, so hasn't worked for a while (since I stopped using my jolla).
+ - [glog-squash](https://github.com/sandsmark/glog-squash), `LD_PRELOAD` hack to disable endless amount of spam to the console when launching glib applications.

 Unusable old stuff